Get Upto 25% OFF on our online fitness training programENROLL NOWclosebtn

 During absorption, as usual the glucose may be taken up by liver, muscle, brain, and red blood cells, to serve as energy source.
 The non-metabolized part of glucose will either be stored as liver and muscle glycogen under the influence of insulin.

-Although no causal relationship between the consumption of MDs and negative health effects has been reported, this does not mean that overconsumption of foods containing MDs will have no effect.
+Although no causal relationship between the consumption of small amount of MDs and negative health effects has been reported, this does not mean that overconsumption of foods containing MDs will have no effect.
 The regular intake of calorie dense, low-fibre/protein foods or drinks with high levels of refined added carbs, in particular soft drinks and sweet snacks, may easily induce a persistent positive energy balance resulting in weight gain, impaired insulin sensitivity as well as increased blood cholesterol and blood lipids.

 One of the most common uses of maltodextrin is in baby foods.
 There is a strong nutritional reliance on lactose as a source of energy in early human development, preferably as part of the mother’s breast milk.
 However, lactase deficiency resulting in the inability to digest may lead to malabsorption-induced diarrhoea in which approximately 40% of the energy provided may be lost.
 In such cases, MDs can be used as a substitute for lactose to provide energy.
-In this respect, it is suggested also that the use of MDs, instead of glucose is favourable since this helps reduce osmotic load and related intestinal distress.
-MDs are also used as a carb source in nonallergic infant formulae containing non-dairy proteins (soy).
-Moreover, maltodextrins are suitable for infant nutrition as they are easy to use.

 In medical cases, maltodextrin is being administered widely.
 MDs are combined with proteins for use of pre-operative feeding and drinks.
 Administering drinks containing MDs and protein, instead of using the conventional method of preoperative fasting, to patients undergoing major surgery for gastrointestinal malignancies seems to be a practical approach nowadays.
 But that depends from doctor to doctor.